Greek Landmarks Off the Beaten Path to Visit

 The driving distance between Mycenae and Epidarus is approximately 30 miles (48 km).

-Two equally important archaeological sites in close proximity offer full-day immersion in antiquity.
+Two equally important archaeological sites in close proximity offer a fabulous full-day immersion in antiquity.

-Award-winning boutique Hotel Athena Nafplio offers a central location in Nafplio’s historic heart.
+Award-winning boutique Hotel Athena Nafplio holds a prime central location in Nafplio’s historic heart, Syntagma Square.

 Marble copies of the Caryatids of the Acropolis off the beaten path in Karyes, Peloponnese

-Of all the famous ancient monuments on the Athenian Acropolis, the favorite monument for this writer and this photographer is the Erechthion’s southern Porch of the Caryatids.
+Of all the famous ancient monuments on the Athenian Acropolis, our favorite monument is the Erechthion’s southern Porch of the Caryatids.

 In architectural terms, a Caryatid is a female figure that provides support instead of a column.
 Similarly, a male figure that supports is called an Atlas.